mrAyush1804/mrAyush1804/README.md

 - 👋 Hi, I’m @mrAyush1804
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning Android devlopment and devops with linux operating system
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on startup innovation
 - 📫 How to reach me .@ayushtiwari7473@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: me
+- ⚡ Fun fact: my qriosity

 <!---
 mrAyush1804/mrAyush1804 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.